 Mickey and I were married in 1972 in Anchorage.
 We soon discovered that she had a medical infertility condition, and we were childless for more than six years.
 Then the Lord wonderfully healed her infertility, and she went on to bear us four children, all now adults and, thankfully, all serving the Lord after the wonderful pattern they saw modeled by their Mom.

-She was a matchless wife and mother — truly a Proverbs 31 virtuous woman in every sense of the word.
+She was a matchless wife and mother — truly the Bible's definition and meaning of a virtuous woman (Proverbs 31:10-31).
 I could not possibly have had a better soul mate during the nearly 38 years of married life that she and I shared.
 And she excelled in every sense of mothering and in providing a wonderful home environment for me and our four children.